Player-FM/fetchable/README.md

 ### Acts As Fetchable

-This Rails plugin helps you sync ActiveRecords with remote resources.
+This Rails plugin helps you sync ActiveRecords with any online content, such as web pages, images, RSS feeds, or anything else you need to sync with.
 It's convenient for writing bots, scrapers, and the like.

 Notes: